paslandau/paslandau.github.io/source/blog/laravel-with-phpunit-on-vagrant-in-phpstorm.md

 ---
 extends: _layouts.post
 section: content
-title: "How to setup Laravel with PhpUnit on Vagrant in PhpStorm [Tutorial]"
+title: "How to setup Laravel with PHPUnit on Vagrant in PhpStorm [Tutorial]"
-subheading: "... on a Windows 10 machine.
+subheading: "...
 With some workflow tips."
-h1: "Setting up Laravel with PhpUnit on Vagrant in PhpStorm"
+h1: "Setting up Laravel with PHPUnit on Vagrant in PhpStorm"
 description: "Step-by-Step tutorial for setting up a fresh Laravel installation running on a Homestead Vagrant box."
 author: "Pascal Landau"
 published_at: "2016-07-17 01:11:52"